codebanesr/node_ftp_upload/readme.md

 ## Guide
-Fill in the correct value for
+Fill in the correct value for env variables
+`npm start` to start the application